Subodh Uniyal

-Subodh Uniyal (born 26 July 1960) is an Indian politician and member of the Bharatiya Janata Party currently serving as the Agriculture Minister of Uttarakhand.
+Subodh Uniyal (born 26 July 1960) is an Indian politician and member of the Bharatiya Janata Party, currently serving as the Parliamentary affairs and Forest Minister of Uttarakhand and president of the Uttarakhand State Football Association.
 He was elected as a member of the 2017 Uttarakhand Legislative Assembly and again in the 2022 Uttarakhand Legislative Assembly from the Narendra Nagar constituency in Tehri Garhwal district.

 Early life and education

 Subodh Uniyal was born in the town of Narendra Nagar in Tehri Garhwal district in the Indian state of Uttarakhand, India.
 He holds a master's degree in political science from Allahabad University.

 Political career

 Subodh Uniyal began his journey in Politics from Uttar Pradesh by becoming the coordinator of the Student Union in the Allahabad University.
 In 1981, he became the State General Secretary of the organization known as Youth for Democracy.
 Subodh Uniyal officially joined the Indian National Congress on 6 June 1989 and became the vice-president of the Youth Congress.
 In 1996, he was given his first ticket as a political candidate.
 However, his nomination was cancelled at the last moment due to no symbol being provided to him.

 He contested his first election as part of the Indian National Congress in 2002 from the Narendra Nagar constituency and won the election by 1537 Votes.
 He was appointed the Principal advisor to then Chief Minister of Uttarakhand, Late Mr. Narayan Dutt Tiwari.
 In 2007, he contested the election from the same constituency and after being declared as the winner, he lost the election on recounting by 4 votes due to his postal ballots being deemed invalid.
 This didn't stop him from contesting the election again from this seat in 2012 and later on went to win the election by 401 votes.
 He was promised a ministry before Harish Rawat was made the CM of the state but was never given one.
 Later, disgruntled with Harish Rawat and his corrupt practices, he led the revolt against the Harish Government and along with 8 other MLAs decided to defect to the Bharatiya Janata Party’s side which led to the imposition of President’s rule in the state of Uttarakhand.
 He was again trusted with the ticket from the Narendra Nagar Constituency in the 2017 Uttarakhand Legislative Election and didn't disappoint the senior leaders of BJP and stood up to their expectations as he went on to win the election by a huge margin of 4972 votes.
 Since then, he has been a part of the council of ministers and has been assigned the following departments: